ferrous-systems/teaching-material2/assignments/files-match-result.md

 ### How to use `match`

 `match` is a way of control flow based on pattern matching.
-A pattern on the one left evaluates to an expression on the right side.
+A pattern on the left results in the expression on the right side.

 ```rust
 match VALUE {